othman-19/bookStore-react-redux/README.md

 - npm
 - CSS
 - ES6
+## Features
+- The user is able to add new books or delete them.
 To get a local copy up and running follow these simple example steps.
+- The user has an access to a list of existed books which is able to be filtred by some categories with a dropdown menu.

+## Future Features
+- Implmenting the user authentication feature.
+- Add a back-end Api that stores the data permanently.
+- Add mobile and teblet versions.,
+- Add percentage circles for the user reading progress for every book.

 ### Prerequisites